-2 Marginson and Sisson (2006: 296) point to 'multi-speed "Europeanisation"' arising from varying pace at which developments in industrial relations are taking place between and within sectors as well as between and within countries.
+5 Marginson and Sisson (2006: 296) point to 'multi-speed "Europeanisation" arising from varying pace at which developments in industrial relations are taking place between and within sectors as well as between and within countries.
 Having this in mind, we are well aware of the fact that organisational fields of industrial relations at the European level, if they existed at all, largely vary, can interact with or even influence each other by processes of social learning (pattern bargaining is an example).
 For analytical reasons we differentiate between distinct sectors and investigiate metalworking for its most extreme position in terms of economic integration, union membership strength, high union density rates, the existence of MNCs and hence, European works councils, etc.

-3 Multi-employer bargaining systems exhibit a higher propensity than single-employer-bargaining systems for European cooperation and coordination of collective bargaining at European level (Traxler 2003: 104).
+6 Multi-employer bargaining systems exhibit a higher propensity than single-employer-bargaining systems for European cooperation and coordination of collective bargaining at European level (Traxler 2003: 104).

-In employing neo-institutional accounts (DiMaggio and Powell 1983; DiMaggio 1988; Oliver 1991; Beckert 1999; Lawrence and Suddaby 2006; Lawrence et al. 2009; etc.), the article discusses trade unions' possible contributions to the emergence of industrial relations institutions of wage policy at European level.
-These in turn might support or impede trade union strategies against the background of EMU, the current Euro crisis and European governance initiatives.
-In this sense, our focus is threefold: 1) we address trade unions' efforts to create institutions of wage bargaining at European level; 2) we consider the possible effects of these strategies in terms of whether they create, maintain or disrupt institutions and 3) we deal with the possible influence of labour created European industrial relations institutions on wages or performance in the wider sense (for a discussion on the macro-economic performance of national wage setting institutions see Calmfors and Driffill 1988, Traxler 2003, Traxler et al. 2001, Traxler et al. 2008), but investigate the determinants of trade unions' (institutional) strategies.
+this sense, our focus is on both, trade unions' efforts to create such institutions and the effects of European institutions created by labour on trade union strategic behaviour.
+We do not consider the effects of European industrial relations institutions on wages or performance in the wider sense (for a discussion on the macro-economic performance of national wage setting institutions see Calmfors and Driffill 1988, Traxler 2003, Traxler et al. 2001, Traxler et al. 2008), but investigate the determinants of trade unions' (institutional) strategies.
 Against this background the article addresses the following two questions:

 - 1. Is there a European field of industrial relations in the metal industry, and if so, what roles have trade unions played in its construction? - 2.
-Why, how and when have national trade unions engaged in strategies of creating, maintaining or disrupting European institutions of industrial relations?
+Why, how and when have national trade unions engaged in strategies of creating, maintaining (or disrupting) European institutions of industrial relations?